Esri/navigator-integration/README.md

 ## What's included

 * [Documentation](#documentation) on the URL scheme structure
-* [Sample code](#sample) for iOS (Swift), Android (Java) and Web (JavaScript)
+* [Sample code](#sample) for iOS (Swift), Android (Java), and Web (JavaScript)

 ## Getting started

-Read the documentation below and then clone down the appropriate language into your development environment.
+Read the following documentation, and clone down the appropriate language into your development environment.

 ## Documentation<a name="documentation"></a>

 ####What is the Navigator for ArcGIS URL scheme?

-A URL scheme allows you to launch a native app from another app, website, or email.
-You can set options in the URL that will be passed to the app you want to launch, causing it to perform specific functions, such as searching for destinations, calculating routes to one or more stops, or navigating.
+A URL scheme allows you to open a native app from another app, website, or email.
+You can set options in the URL that will be passed to the app you want to open, causing it to perform specific functions, such as searching for destinations, calculating routes to one or more stops, and navigating.
 This capability is available on the iOS and Android platforms.

 ####Basic URL scheme structure

-All Navigator URL schemes start with the identifier `arcgis-navigator` and may contain additional parameters that follow the form:
+All Navigator URL schemes start with the identifier `arcgis-navigator` and can contain additional parameters that follow the form:

 `
 arcgis-navigator://?parameter=value&parameter=value
 `

-The rest of this document describes the various parameters Navigator supports.
+The rest of this topic describes the various parameters Navigator supports.

 ####Display directions to a single location